oxsecurity/megalinter/docs/reporters/FileIoReporter.md

 # File.io Reporter

-IF you don't use artifacts upload to read Mega-Linter reports, you can access them with an hyperlink to file.io
+If you don't use artifacts upload to read Mega-Linter reports, you can access them with an hyperlink to file.io

 **important**: Mega-Linter has no affiliation with file.io, but it's supposed to be secured, and only one download is available for a report (snapchat for files, basically)